Kevin Newman Player Props: Reds vs. Phillies

-Kevin Newman -- 0-for-1 in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 13 at 6:40 PM ET.
+On Saturday, Kevin Newman (coming off going 0-for-2) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Braves.
+He had a hitless showing in his most recent game (0-for-2) against the Phillies.

 Kevin Newman Game Info & Props vs. the Phillies